HonoluluHenk/fluent-bigdecimals/README.md

 ## Basic Usage

-fluent-bigdecimals requires you to only setup precision, rounding and scaling (a.k.a.: the `Configuration`) once.
+fluent-bigdecimals requires you to only setup precision, rounding and scaling (a.k.a.: the `Configuration`) **once**.
 You can then re-use this configuration on all BigDecimal operations.

 ### Step 1: Define your rounding/scaling configurations globally